 - also gamy, 1844, "spirited, plucky," from game (n.) + -y (2).
 Meaning "tasting or smelling strongly" is from 1863.

 - "street urchin," 1837, from French gamin (late 18c.), perhaps from Berrichon dialect gamer "to steal."
 Introduced in English in translations of Hugo.

 Un groupe d'enfants, de ces petits sauvages vanu-pieds qui ont de tout temps battu le pavé de Paris sous le nom éternel de gamins, et qui, lorsque nous étions enfants aussi, nous ont jeté des pierres à tous, le soir, au sortir de classe, parce que nos pantalons n'étaient pas déchirés; etc. [Hugo, "Notre-Dame de Paris"]

 - "small, slim, pert young girl," 1899, from French gamine, fem. of gamin.

 - gaming (n.)

-- third letter of the Greek alphabet, c.1400, from Greek gamma, from Phoenician gimel, literally "camel" (see camel); so called for a fancied resemblance of its shape to some part of a camel.
-Gamma rays (1903) originally were thought to be a third type of radiation, now known to be identical with very short X-rays.
+- third letter of the Greek alphabet, c.
+1400, from Greek gamma, from Phoenician gimel, said to mean literally "camel" (see camel) and to be so called for a fancied resemblance of its shape to some part of a camel.
+Gamma rays (1903) originally were thought to be a third type of radiation, but later were found to be very short X-rays.

 - gammadion (n.)

-- swastika-like figure formed of four capital gammas, Medieval Greek gammadion, diminutive of Greek gamma (see gamma).
+- ornamental figure formed of four capital gammas, Medieval Greek gammadion, diminutive of Greek gamma (see gamma).